antoinediez/ICeShOT/docs/_auto_examples/index.rst

 Examples
 *************

 Some examples for various models.
+The modeling details can be found in the article.

 .. raw:: html